RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Thrilled_at_Trump_Chaos_as_Entertainment.md

 https://old.reddit.com/r/ChatGPT/comments/1m36rtn/unseen_angle_from_coldplay_concert/

 ChatGPT subreddit right to the front page of Reddit, it's laugh track to the fiction.
-War Against Reality lost, everything the Donald Trump White House does is endlessly entertaining ot the 300 million USA population on HDTV, Internet meme sites, social machine systems.
+War Against Reality lost, everything the Donald Trump White House does is endlessly entertaining to the 300 million USA population on HDTV consumers, Internet meme adueinces, social machine systems users.